DEPARTMENTS & OFFICES >

 No more than 3% of the RMU Greek community may be initiated into the Order of Omega per year.
 Membership recruitment and selection takes place each spring semester.

-The 2015 Initiates to Order of Omega
+2015 Initiates of Order of Omega